 Retail risk management: The top 6 threats

-Owning any type of business comes with inherent risks, and operating a retail store or an e-commerce website is no different.
+Owning any type of business comes with inherent risks, and operating a retail store or an e-commerce shop is no different.
 Whether it’s a store visitor spraining an ankle from slipping on a wet floor, or digital thieves launching a phishing attack that targets your employees, retail risks can have a significant impact on your business.

 Fortunately, with a retail risk management strategy in place, you can avoid the risk of many threats before they happen.
 Retailers should keep a close eye on the six major risks detailed below.